Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Introduction

 It is suggested that SDSS1133 could be a recoiling type~1 Active Galactic Nuclei (AGN) with extreme variability \citep{koss14}.
 Under the recoiling AGN scenario, SDSS1133 is explained as an offset AGN ejected from the center of recently-merged galaxy Mrk~177, kicked by a gravitational wave recoil after the coalescence of the supermassive black hole binary (SMBHB) \citep[e.g.,][and references therein]{kom12}.
+The absolute magnitude of SDSS1133 is consistent with that of the low-luminosity AGNs in the local Universe \citep[e.g.,][]{ho97b,gre07,rei13}.
 The large variability amplitude of $\sim$2 mag is rarely seen in AGNs, but can be achieved by a rare population of extremely variable AGNs \citep[e.g.,][]{mac10,mac12,gra17}.
 The broad emission line profile can be interpreted as complex virial motions of broad line region clouds surrounding the AGN.
 The optical and near-infrared colors remain roughly constant over the observed periods and are redder than the stellar locus, being consistent with the recoiling AGN interpretation \citep{koss14}.

-However, other observational properties strongly suggest that SDSS1133 is a kind of stellar activity-related variables.
+However, other observational properties suggest that SDSS1133 is a kind of stellar activity-related variables.
 The absolute magnitude and temporal behavior of SDSS1133 are more consistent with gap transients or SN impostors (namely giant eruptions of extragalactic luminous blue variable stars; hereafter LBV), or faint supernovae (SN) \citep[e.g.,][]{van00,smi11,smi17,pas19,per20}.
-Also, the broad Balmer line profile of SDSS1133 exhibits blue-shifted P-Cygni-like absorption features up to $\sim -5,000$ km~s${}^{-1}$, which is reminiscent of those observed in SNe~II and some giant eruption LBVs \citep[e.g.,][]{smi08,pas13,mau13,koss14,war20}.
-SDSS1133 exhibits narrow/intermediate width Fe~II and Ca~II emission lines \citep{koss14}, which are rarely seen in AGNs while sometimes observed in SNe and LBVs \citep[e.g.,][]{smi10,fol11,tad13,koss14,smi18,war20}.
+Also, the broad Balmer line profile of SDSS1133 exhibits blue-shifted P-Cygni-like absorption features up to $\sim -5,000$ km~s${}^{-1}$, which is reminiscent of those observed in SNe~II and some giant eruption LBVs \citep[e.g.,][]{smi08,pas10,pas13,mau13,koss14,war21}.
+SDSS1133 exhibits narrow/intermediate width Fe~II and Ca~II emission lines \citep{koss14}, which are rarely seen in AGNs while sometimes observed in SNe and LBVs \citep[e.g.,][]{smi10,fol11,tad13,koss14,smi18,war21}.